xnought/actmax/README.md

 Takes an activation of the values, then converts into rough probabilities.
 Like Softmax, but faster and can get all 0s very easily.
 This is a drop in replcement for softmax in attention.

-Depending on the matrix size, `actmax` is orders of magnitude faster.

 (I renamed it to `actmax` since `actnorm` already exists so just replace that in the image)
 ![example.png](example.png)